Ecuador city blocks plane sent to pick up travelers stranded due to coronavirus

-GUAYAQUIL, Ecuador/QUITO, March 19 (Reuters) - The mayor of Ecuador’s second-largest city said the municipality had blocked the landing of a plane sent from Europe to pick up passengers stranded in the Andean country due to restrictions to prevent the spread of coronavirus.
+GUAYAQUIL, Ecuador/QUITO (Reuters) - The mayor of Ecuador’s second-largest city said the municipality had blocked the landing of a plane sent from Europe to pick up passengers stranded in the Andean country due to restrictions to prevent the spread of coronavirus.

 The coastal city of Guayaquil, Ecuador’s second-largest city, placed some of government vehicles on the runway of the city’s airport on Wednesday afternoon to prevent the plane, belonging to Spanish airline Iberia, from landing to collect the 190 passengers.